nctu-eva-lab/AntifakePrompt/README.md

 </div>
 -->

-This is the official implementation of AntifakePrompt [paper].
+This is the official implementation of AntifakePrompt [[paper](https://arxiv.org/abs/2310.17419)].

 ## Introduction

-In this paper, being inspired by the zero-shot advantages of Vision-Language Models (VLMs), we propose **AntifakePrompt**, a novel approach using VLMs (e.g. InstructBLIP) and prompt tuning techniques to improve the deepfake detection accuracy over unseen data.
-We formulate deepfake detection as a visual question answering problem, and tune soft prompts for InstructBLIP to answer the real/fake information of a query image.
+Deep generative models can create remarkably photorealistic fake images while raising concerns about misinformation and copyright infringement, known as deepfake threats.
+Deepfake detection technique is developed to distinguish between real and fake images, where the existing methods typically train classifiers in the image domain or various feature domains.
+However, the generalizability of deepfake detection against emerging and more advanced generative models remains challenging.
+In this paper, inspired by the zero-shot advantages of Vision-Language Models (VLMs), we propose a novel approach using VLMs (e.g. InstructBLIP) and prompt tuning techniques to improve the deepfake detection accuracy over unseen data.
+We formulate deepfake detection as a visual question answering problem, and tune soft prompts for InstructBLIP to distinguish a query image is real or fake.
 We conduct full-spectrum experiments on datasets from 3 held-in and 13 held-out generative models, covering modern text-to-image generation, image editing and image attacks.
-Results demonstrate that (1) the deepfake detection accuracy can be significantly and consistently improved (from 58.8\% to 91.31\%, in average accuracy over unseen data) using pretrained vision-language models with prompt tuning; (2) our superior performance is at less cost of trainable parameters, resulting in an effective and efficient solution for deepfake detection.
+Results demonstrate that (1) the deepfake detection accuracy can be significantly and consistently improved (from 54.6% to 91.31%, in average accuracy over unseen data) using pretrained vision-language models with prompt tuning; (2) our superior performance is at less cost of trainable parameters, resulting in an effective and efficient solution for deepfake detection.

 <p align="center">
 <img src="docs/antifakeprompt.png" width="600">